cdoremus/deno-blog/posts/DRAFT_Testing_Fresh_Components,_Middleware_and_Handlers_with_fresh-testing-library.2023-10-15.md

 #### Testing local state

-Compared to `useState`, the `signal` function only returns a value and does not include a setter function.
+Compared to `useState`, the `signal` function only returns a single value and not an array with a setter function.
 Updating the signal involves assigning the value property of the signal a new value.
 ```ts
 const count = signal<number>(0);
 const newValue = count.value + 1;